awab-ml/iatoolkit/docs/programming_guide.md

   - Conversation continuation across sessions.
   - Auditing and compliance (who asked what, when, and what was answered).

-This history is often used by `QueryService` to build richer prompts, including previous messages from the same conversation.
+This history can be consulted by the UI to provide a rich chat experience.

 #### UserFeedbackService